Best Practices

 Use Holds for starting operations outside reactions.
 If you are starting operations on the client from outside reactions, you may need to use holds.
 This prevents OnDone() from running until holds are removed, preventing races for final cleanup with outstanding operations if the stream has an error.
 The

-value in the reactions will reflect if the stream has ended, and operations started after this will all haveok=false
+bool okvalue in the reactions will reflect if the stream has ended, and operations started after this will all haveok=false.Synchronize reactions.
+Reactions can run in parallel.
+For example,

-.
+OnReadDonemay run at the same time asOnWriteDone.
 Synchronize accordingly.Read until false Rather than counting number of messages, etc. read until

-.On the server side, note that this requires the client to call writes done, which is recommended.
+OnReadDone(ok=false).On the server side, note that this requires the client to call writes done, which is recommended.
 The server side does not have to do anything special -

-signals the end of stream.A status sent by the application through the
+Finishsignals the end of stream.A status sent by the application through the

-call may not be visible to the client until all incoming messages have been consumed.
+Finishcall may not be visible to the client until all incoming messages have been consumed.

 FAQ